 ASHA's Continuing Education Board defines a conflict of interest as any financial or nonfinancial consideration or relationship relevant to course content that compromises or has the potential to compromise professional judgment.
 Providers of events approved for ASHA CEUs must identify and disclose to participants any such interest on the part of any speaker or instructor.

 Please note that having a disclosable financial or nonfinancial relationship does not prevent you from speaking.
 Disclosing such relationships is intended to give attendees a more complete context in which to consider the information you provide.
 As a general guideline, err on the side of disclosure.

 Refusal to disclose any financial or nonfinancial relationships disqualifies you from speaking at the conference.

-If your presentation is accepted, the information you provide will be disclosed on the conference program planner website and mobile app.
+If your poster is accepted, the information you provide will be disclosed on the conference program planner website and mobile app.
 Note that for financial relationships, dollar amounts are not disclosed.

 In addition, you will be expected to disclose relevant relationships on-site at the time of your presentation, both verbally and visually (view

 sample disclosure slides).
 We will provide additional guidelines for on-site disclosures after acceptance.